Michael A. Steidel, Director of Admission

 Each college at Carnegie Mellon has special admission criteria specifically related to each course of study.

-Admission to the Schools of Drama and Music is based primarily on an audition or portfolio showing.
+Admission to the Schools of Drama and Music is based primarily on an audition or portfolio review.
 Applicants to the Schools of Art and Design will be evaluated not only on the basis of their portfolio but also on their academic performance.
-Students applying to the School of Architecture are required to complete an online questionnaire and have the option to submit creative work for review, in addition to having their academic performance evaluated.
+Students applying to the School of Architecture are required to submit a portfolio of creative work for review, in addition to having their academic performance evaluated.

-Candidates for the Carnegie Institute of Technology, the Mellon College of Science, and the School of Computer Science will be evaluated on the basis of academic performance, and we will look additionally for strength in mathematics and science.
+Candidates for the Carnegie Institute of Technology (the College of Engineering), the Mellon College of Science, and the School of Computer Science will be evaluated on the basis of academic performance, and we will look additionally for strength in mathematics and science.
 Academic performance is also the main criteria we use to evaluate applicants to the Dietrich College of Humanities and Social Sciences, the Information Systems program and to the Tepper School of Business' undergraduate program.
 In these cases, we emphasize reading and comprehension abilities as well as mathematics courses.

 No one single grade, factor or score will automatically grant or deny a student admission to Carnegie Mellon.
 Students should be aware of all the admission requirements-secondary school preparation, standardized test requirements, nonacademic information, counselor, teacher and interview recommendations-when submitting applications.
 We will use the sum total of these different factors when making our admission decisions.
 Because we want to have a sense of who the student is as a person, we look closely at the essay and personal statement the student is asked to write, the guidance counselor's evaluation and the teacher's recommendation.